ahmadweera/ph-bot/README.md

 # ph-bot
-A discord bot to retrieve NBA stats/scores and perform misc actions
+A discord bot that performs misc actions